NT399/day-scheduler/README.md

 # Day-scheduler
-A work day scheduler to enter any tasks or reminders
+A work day scheduler to enter any tasks or reminders.

 ## Description